sung-max/sung-max.github.io/_posts/2017-12-30-starting-a-blog.markdown

 ---------

-For the blogging platform, I initially debated between [WordPress][word-press] and what I ended up with.
-So far, I'm happy that I'm able to directly write my posts in [Markdown][markdown] online on Github.
+For the blogging platform, I initially debated between [WordPress][word-press] and what I ended up with (Jekyll plus Github pages).
+So far, I'm very happy its simplicity--particularly that I can directly write my posts in [Markdown][markdown] online on Github.

+Getting to my first post took more hours than I had expected Despite there being many tutorials out there no single one seemed to do answer everything I needed.
+Maybe it was my lack of experience with the web but I felt like I hacked it together by copy-pasting a bunch of times.
+Maybe I'll write a short post about the steps, but there are many similar tutorials out there already.

+Nonetheless, they have streamlined the process so much now that if you are playing around with the idea of starting a blog and have a bit of free time, you should give it a go.

+*Update (1/1/2018)*: I have a slightly better understanding of how Jekyll works now, and cleaned up the code a bit.
+This is pretty cool!

 I spent a whole brainstorming for a [clever][in-theory] name, but failed to live up to my own standards.
 If I get an idea in the future, I'll update.

-Getting to my first post took more hours than I had expected or wanted.
-Despite there being many tutorials out there no single one seemed to do it for me.
-Maybe it was my lack of experience with the web but I can't rid the feeling that I just hacked it together.
-Maybe I'll write a short post about the steps, but I doubt my tutorial (which is also paritcular to my own experience, given my particular development environment and so on) will help someone given how not quite satisfactory help I got from many similar tutorials out there already.

-Nonetheless, they have streamlined the process so much now that if you are playing around with the idea of starting a blog and have a free day, you should just give it a go.

 ----